 Isaiah 64:8- But now, O Lord, you are our Father; we are the clay and you are the potter; we are all the work of your hand.

 When I look back at my life, I see over and over that this verse is describing me.
 Even when I acted more like jello, incapable of being shaped into anything, I was always moldable clay in the hand of the Creator.
-Welcome to day two of a five day journey sharing about myself and taking you through my “clay” journey.
+Welcome to part two of a five part story sharing about myself and taking you through my “clay” journey.

 In August of the early 2000s, I had graduated high school, turned 18 and started taking classes at my town’s local community college.
 I also started working daily at my parent’s locally owned florist.
 I would attend classes first thing in the morning, go to work, back to college for night classes until 8:00 pm then home.
 I don’t know how I did it!

 In October of that year, I met the brother of my sister’s school friend.
 He was a seven years older than me which automatically caught my attention!
 He asked me out to dinner for the following week and a relationship soon formed.

 I can not tell you how precious this guy was.
 He called me at the same time every night, sent me at least one card in the mail every week, always showed up with thoughtful little gifts, loved my parents and sisters and I could go on and on.
 Could anything so perfect ever change?
 The answer is yes.

 On a bitter cold February morning, my mom texted me while I was in my computer class and said she was on her way to my college building.
 I walked down to the glassed in lobby to wait for her.
 Within a few minutes, I saw my mom and my dad walking toward me.
 My dad had left work to come with my mom to see me, so I knew immediately that something was terribly wrong.
 They had come to tell me that the wonderful guy who had only been in my life for four months had unexpectedly died.